OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0090.md

 curl -O https://build.frida.re/frida/ios/lib/FridaGadget.dylib
 ```

-Copy `FridaGadget.dylib` into the app directory and use [optool](../../tools/ios/MASTG-TOOL-0059.md "optool") to add a load command to the "UnCrackable Level 1" binary.
+Copy `FridaGadget.dylib` into the app directory and use #MASTG-TOOL-0059 to add a load command to the "UnCrackable Level 1" binary.

 ```bash
 $ unzip UnCrackable_Level1.ipa